Current issues & deadlines

 - Certificate of attendance at a German intensive course at ISZ at the Goethe-University

 The DSH is the "Deutsche Sprachprüfung für den Hochschulzugang" (mandatory German language proficiency examination to assess your qualification for study at a German university).
-For admission and enrolment at Goethe University the minimum level to which you must pass this examination is a result of DSH-2.
-Achieving this level DSH-2 is a prerequisite to enrolment.
+For admission and enrolment at Goethe University you have to prove the minimum level of DSH-2 or an equivalent certificate by the end of the application deadline.

 Frequently asked questions concerning the DSH and proof of language skills